- Who We Are

 However, it is possible that the checks can be issued to the individual grantee directly.
 In that case, the individual grantee must choose one of the following three options:

-In any case, when payment is requested of SCRA, the grantee should complete the Grant Award Form as well as the APA Disbursement/Reimbursement Form.
+In any case, when payment is requested of SCRA, the grantee should complete APA Disbursement/Reimbursement Form.
 In addition, all grantees should include a W-9 (see below), either for themselves (if using one of the options above) or for their institutions.
 Put the amount of the requested disbursement on line 27, Grants to Other Organizations, account #58020.

-Email the forms to the SCRA Treasurer AND to email@example.com, AND to the Grant Administrator of the committee or council awarding the grant (the disbursement will not be processed without the approval of the Grant Administrator).
+Email the forms to email@example.com, AND to the Grant Administrator of the committee or council awarding the grant.
+The Grant Administrator will then forward the forms to the SCRA Treasurer for processing (the disbursement will not be processed without the approval of the Grant Administrator).
 If options 2 or 3 above are chosen, you must include digital copies of all receipts in your email.

 You are responsible for keeping the original receipts.